 Unfortunately, California cities are not exempt from traumatic bus and train accidents.
 If you or a loved one have been recently involved in such a crash, reach out to Arash Law.
 We want to help you defend your rights as an injured victim.
 Our injury lawyers work on a contingency-fee-basis, meaning, we only get paid if or when you get paid first.
 Call (888) 488-1391 to get started.

 Public Transit Laws and Liability

-Your Options After a Bus or Train Crash
+Your Options After a Train Crash in California

 As an injury victim in a bus or train crash, you have two main options available to you.
 You could settle your claim with the company’s insurer or file a claim with the courts.
 If the bus or train company’s insurer contacts you and offers a settlement, it is within your rights to accept.
 However, this will often result in lesser compensation than a personal injury claim.